microsoft/vscode-docs/docs/remote/vsonline.md

 ## Self-hosted environments

-You can even connect your own self-hosted environments to Visual Studio Online at no cost.
+If you already have a working development environment, you can connect your own [self-hosted environments](https://docs.microsoft.com/visualstudio/online/how-to/vscode#self-hosted) to Visual Studio Online.
+This lets you and your team have the same consistent development experience, whether you are working on a managed cloud-hosted environment or your own infrastructure.

 ## Questions or feedback

-If you have questions, you can consult the VS Online [Troubleshooting guide](https://docs.microsoft.com/visualstudio/online/resources/troubleshooting) and [FAQ](https://docs.microsoft.com/visualstudio/online/resources/faq).
-You can provide [Feedback](https://docs.microsoft.com/visualstudio/online/resources/feedback) through the [vsoline](https://github.com/MicrosoftDocs/vsonline) GitHub repository.
+If you have questions, you can consult the Visual Studio Online [Troubleshooting guide](https://docs.microsoft.com/visualstudio/online/resources/troubleshooting) and [FAQ](https://docs.microsoft.com/visualstudio/online/resources/faq).
+If you want to provide [Feedback](https://docs.microsoft.com/visualstudio/online/resources/feedback), you can enter issues in the [vsoline](https://github.com/MicrosoftDocs/vsonline) GitHub repository.